wdekker/elastic-unit/README.md

 See the https://github.com/wdekker/elastic-unit/tree/master/src/test/java/dev/dekker/elasticunit for code samples on usage.

-Disclaimer: the cluster is started in the same JVM which is not supported by Elastic and may lead to unexpected results.
+Disclaimer: the cluster is started in the same JVM which is not supported by Elastic.